 Along with offering our sincere sympathies to you during this difficult time, we are committed to making it easy to understand the transfer of your spouse’s account.

-Step 1: Provide the death certificate
+Step 1: Obtain the death certificate

 Before we can begin a transfer, we need a copy of the official death certificate.
 It’s important to send it right away so that we can safeguard the assets while the estate is settled.